shivannis/xandr-docs-public/xandr-docs/articles/monetize/cross-device-targeting-and-measurement.md

-Cross-device capability enhances targeting and attribution using information from an identity graph, a database of customer information that allows Xandr to identify users on multiple devices.
+Cross-device capability enhances targeting and attribution using information from an identity graph, a database of customer information that allows Microsoft Advertising to identify users on multiple devices.
 Supported identity graphs are:

-- Xandr's identity graph, which covers the
-  United States and Europe.
-The Xandr United
-  States and Europe graphs are powered by market-leading data partners.
+- Microsoft Advertising's identity graph, which covers the United States and Europe.
+The Microsoft Advertising United States and Europe graphs are powered by market-leading data partners.

   > [!IMPORTANT]